 Former FFA members, alumni, business and industry leaders, and other supporters of the ND FFA annually make donations to this fund for the purchase of new FFA jackets for FFA members who currently don’t own one.
-If you know of a FFA member who could use a jacket encourage them to fill out an application for this essay contest.
-Applications are due annually Nov.
-15th.
+If you know of an FFA member who could use a jacket encourage them to fill out an application for this essay contest.
+Applications are due annually on November 1st.
 Click here to apply.

-If you can contribute to this program simply send a $74 donation to the ND FFA Foundation indicating its use for the Blue Jackets program.
-Click here to sponsor by donating a jacket (or jackets!).
+If you can contribute to this program simply send a $79 donation to the ND FFA Foundation indicating its use for the Blue Jackets program.
+Click here to sponsor by donating a jacket (or jackets!) online.